Flood Control District

 - Plans and fee ordinances, adopted by the Board of Supervisors under the Act, are not subject to the Subdivision Map Act.

-The FC District receives its funding from several sources:
+The Flood Control District receives its funding from several sources:

 - A portion of the countywide property tax supports FC District programs of general benefit, such as collecting rainfall data, reviewing the drainage elements of city and County general plans, and performing planning preliminary to formation of special funding districts for drainage.